NekoSam395/NechakyuOS/README.md

 Make sure that it dosen't overlap any installed Systems, if so extract them to another folder rename them and put them.
 If not directly extract the folders there

-If you want to update without losing your progress, just change your mod folder name into the old mod folder name that you already have it, and delete the old version
+If you want to update without losing your progress, just rename your new mod folder into the old mod folder name that you already have it, and delete the old version

-Finnaly Open Progressbar95 and select "Mods"
+Finally, open Progressbar95 and select "Mods"